sidd1915/myocardial-infarction-using-ML/README.md

-# myocardial-infarction-using-ML
+# Myocardial-Infarction-using-ML
-This project focuses on the detection of myocardial infarction (heart attack) using machine learning techniques.
+This project focuses on the detection of Myocardial infarction (heart attack) using machine learning techniques.
 We leverage the PTB diagnostic database, a widely used dataset in the field of cardiology.Myocardial infarction, a critical medical condition, requires prompt diagnosis and treatment.
 Machine learning algorithms offer the potential to aid healthcare professionals in accurately identifying myocardial infarction cases from electrocardiogram (ECG) data.

 Dataset taken from Kaggle - https://www.kaggle.com/datasets/shayanfazeli/heartbeat

-Methodology-
+## Methodology-

+## Data Preprocessing:
-Data Preprocessing: Adding labels,normalizing the data,handling the imbalance.
+Adding labels,normalizing the data,handling the imbalance.

+## Feature Extraction:
-Feature Extraction: Reducing feature size using PCA.
+Reducing feature size using PCA.

+## Algorithms Used:
-Algorithms Used: KNN , Random forest , SVM
+KNN , Random forest , SVM

+## Model Training:
-Model Training: Training machine learning models, including but not limited to, Support Vector Machines (SVM), Random Forest, and K-Nearest Neighbours (KNN), on the extracted features.
+Training machine learning models, including but not limited to, Support Vector Machines (SVM), Random Forest, and K-Nearest Neighbours (KNN), on the extracted features.

+## Model Evaluation:
-Model Evaluation: Evaluating the performance of trained models using metrics such as accuracy, sensitivity, specificity, and area under the receiver operating characteristic curve (AUC-ROC).
+Evaluating the performance of trained models using metrics such as accuracy, sensitivity, specificity, and area under the receiver operating characteristic curve (AUC-ROC).

-Deployment: Deploying the best-performing model for real-time or batch prediction of myocardial infarction.

-Usage
+## Usage

 1.Clone the repository:
 git clone https://github.com/yourusername/myocardial-infarction-detection.git